Genetic history of Africa: Out-of-Africa event

 Human migration routes following Out-of-Africa.

 Most modern Africans display a high level of genetic homogeneity, but contributions from Eurasian populations are substantial, mostly concentrated in the Northeastern part of Africa and Madagascar.

-The "recent African origin of modern humans" proposes a "single origin" of Homo sapiens within Africa.
-Recent genetic and archeologic data suggests that Homo sapiens-subgroups originated in multiple regions of Africa, not confined to a single sub-region of origin, with the last common ancestor of all modern humans expanding from a single region absorbing or replacing various deep lineages (described as archaic ghosts).
-The H. sapiens ancestral to proper Eurasians most likely left Northeastern Africa between 50,000 and 100,000 years ago.
 The "recent African origin" model proposes that all modern non-African populations descend from one or several waves of H. sapiens that left Africa 70,000–60,000 years ago.
+Notably, recent genetic and archeologic data suggests that H. sapiens originated from interactions in multiple regions of Africa, instead of emerging from a singular sub-region, as descendants of the last common ancestor of all modern humans expanded into, absorbed, and/or replaced various other deep lineages (described as "archaic").
+The H. sapiens ancestral to non-Africans would have most likely left Northeastern Africa.

-According to serial founder model, the earliest-branching non-African lineages are expected to have expanded in the Middle East, after the Out-of-Africa event (a), but have their deepest divergence in modern-day East or Southeast Asia (b), suggesting either rapid diversification and substructure within the early Eurasians, or replacement and loss of deep lineages in Western Eurasia.
+According to serial founder model, the earliest-branching non-African lineages are expected to have expanded in the Middle East, after the Out-of-Africa event A, but have their deepest divergence in modern-day East or Southeast Asia B, suggesting either rapid diversification and substructure within the early Eurasians, or replacement and loss of deep lineages in Western Eurasia.
 Simplified Y tree is shown as reference for colours.

+Admixture events with archaic hominins

 According to Durvasula et al. (2020), there are indications that 2% to 19% (≃6.6 to 7.0%) of the DNA of West African populations may have come from an unknown archaic hominin which split from the ancestor of humans and Neanderthals between 360 kya to 1.02 mya.
 However, Durvasula et al. (2020) also suggests that at least part of this archaic admixture is also present in Eurasians/non-Africans, and that the admixture event or events range from 0 to 124 ka B.P, which includes the period before the Out-of-Africa migration and prior to the African/Eurasian split (thus affecting in part the common ancestors of both Africans and Eurasians/non-Africans).
 Chen et al. (2020) found that Africans have higher Neanderthal ancestry than previously thought.
 2,504 African samples from all over Africa were analyzed and tested on Neanderthal ancestry.
 All African samples showed evidence for minor Neanderthal ancestry, but always at lower levels than observed in Eurasians.